LCPQ/EZFIO/README.rst

   ezfio.molecule_mass = mass
   ezfio.molecule_coord = coord

-  # Check that the total charge and mass is correct:
+  # Check that the total mass is correct:
   print ezfio.properties_mass   # Should give 18.

 Execute the script: